WHY A SUPERIOR DATABASE MEANS GREATER PREDICTIVE ACCURACY

 A physician once asked us, “Couldn't you just test a higher concentration of a drug in the laboratory and kill all of the cancer cells?”
 It isn't a bad question, really, but it overlooks an important principle.
 The testing process doesn't end when we measure the extent of cell killing achieved by each drug.
 In fact, in many ways, this is where the most important part of the testing process really begins.

 No matter what test or tests are performed on your tumor cells, your test result is not really meaningful until it is compared to a standard of some sort.
 To say merely that a drug has killed a certain percentage of tumor cells in a sample is not nearly enough.
-You need to know if the drug was more active in killing your cancer cells than it was for other patients or less active.
-You also need to know precisely how much more or less active the drug was for you.
-The way we determine that is by comparing your test result for each drug with test results from hundreds or thousands of other patients whose clinical situations and testing conditions were very closely similar to yours.
+You need to know if the drug was more efective at killing your cancer cells than it was for other patients or less effective.
+You also need to know precisely how much more or less effective the drug was for you.
+The way we determine that is by comparing your test result for each drug with test results from hundreds to thousands of other patients whose clinical situations and testing conditions were very closely similar to yours.
 Obviously, the more closely we can match your highly specific factors to those of other patients, the more meaningful your test results will be.